TAT unveils revolutionary Meaningful Wellness Travel programs

 Holistic Body & Mind Detox Ritual at VLCC Wellness Center (Cha Am-Hua Hin)

 For those seeking a getaway that offers familiar comforts within reach, Cha Am-Hua Hin is the ultimate destination.
-Combine this tranquil haven with the innovative approach of the Holistic Body & Mind Detox Ritual program at the VLCC Wellness Center Cha Am Hua-Hin, and you will witness a transformative perspective of this seaside city.
+Combine this tranquil haven with the innovative approach of the Holistic Body & Mind Detox Ritual program at the VLCC Wellness Center Cha Am-Hua Hin, and you will witness a transformative perspective of this seaside city.

 The carefully crafted three-day, two-night program is the result of the expertise of health professionals, who provide personalized recommendations to address specific health concerns.
 Begin your mornings with meditative sessions on the beach, embracing the serenity of the surroundings.
 Engage in breathing exercises and gentle stretches guided by experienced instructors.